projectriff/riff/rfc/rfc-0014-binding-injection.md

 ## Solution

-Knative Bindings (yea, the term is overloaded) define an abstract way for reconcilers to operate on resources by duck typing known elements of the resource without requiring pre-knowledge or full type knowledge at runtime.
+[Knative Bindings](https://docs.google.com/document/d/1t5WVrj2KQZ2u5s0LvIUtfHnSonBv5Vcv8Gl2k5NXrCQ/edit#heading=h.lnql658xmg9p) [Knative membership required to view] (yea, the term is overloaded) define an abstract way for reconcilers to operate on resources by duck typing known elements of the resource without requiring pre-knowledge or full type knowledge at runtime.
 By leveraging resources that use a PodTemplateSpec, it's possible to inject volumes, volume mounts and environment variables into an existing resource (even if owned and controlled by another resource).
 With [RFC 0008 Pod Templates](./rfc-0008-pod-templates.md) the riff Deployers and Processor resources implement the PodSpecable duck type.

 A duck type for exposing a binding is defined in RFC 0002.
 While not as wide spread, the Stream resource currently implements this duck type.
 Combining the Binding and PodSpecable duck types allows for a generic means to inject binding metadata and secrets into a consuming workload.
 A new CRD can express this injection: